Mr Ash Gulati

 I have been practising orthopaedics since 1999 and have a vast experience of treating various orthopaedic problems in all age groups of patients; from high-performance elite athletes to elderly patients with arthritis, at both national and international levels.

-My interests lie in the sub-speciality of adult lower limb reconstruction.
+I have been practising orthopaedics for over 20 years and have been involved in over 3,000 orthopaedic and trauma procedures.
+My interests lie in the subspecialty of adult lower limb reconstruction.
 Thanks to my fellowships in internationally recognised centres (Toronto and Nottingham) and experience from two premier training areas in the UK (Oxford and Leicester), I have enormous experience of performing hip and knee replacement procedures, arthroscopic procedures, ligament reconstruction, sports injuries and foot and ankle problems.

 I have also been exposed to advanced techniques such as the use of endoprosthetic replacements for salvage procedures in revision arthroplasty.
 I particularly offer partial knee replacement and cartilage regeneration procedures to suitable patients.
 I also specialise in treating refractory and difficult tendon problems with novel therapies.